braneproject/rfcs/text/0000-custom-fetch-handler.md

 To solve this problem, we need a way to delegate fetch requests to different contexts.
 It has a similar purpose to the [Service Worker's fetch handler], but it should be able to customize origin constraints.

-A custom fetch handler is basically a [ponyfill](https://github.com/sindresorhus/ponyfill) to servie worker.
-It has intentionally similar interface to it to get better interopability.
+A custom fetch handler is basically a [ponyfill](https://github.com/sindresorhus/ponyfill) to service worker.
+It has intentionally similar interface to it to get better interoperability.

 ### Interface